 The Property has historical and associative value because it has a direct association with people that are significant to the community.
 The property is directly associated to Joel Wurts, who purchased the lands from the Hutton Estate in 1898 and became the first owner.
 The Wurts family later changed their family name to become prominent as part of the Gooderham and Worts Distillers.
-The Property is directly associated with the McMurchy family and Darius McClure, both of whom were prominent in the community and made significant contributions to the development of Huttonville and Brampton.
+The Property is directly associated with the McMurchy family and Darius McClure, both of which were prominent in the community and made significant contributions to the development of Huttonville and Brampton.
+The tax assessment rolls and voters list from 1934 to 1950 indicate that Angus McMurchy resided on the property, in the house, while running the McMurchy Powerhouse and mills across the Credit River in Huttonville.